univention/guardian/management-ui/README.md

 #### Authorization Port

 The authorization port determines how the app will authorize the user.
-Currently there is only an in-memory adapter:
+By default, you get the in-memory adapter:

 ```shell
 export VITE__MANAGEMENT_UI__ADAPTER__AUTHENTICATION_PORT=in_memory